telerik/nativescript-cloud/README.md

 ### Module cloudBuildService
 The `cloudBuildService` allows build of applications in the cloud.
 You can call the following methods:
 * `build` method - it validates passed arguments and tries to build the application in the cloud.
 In case of successful build, the build result (.apk, .ipa or .zip) is downloaded.
-The result contains information about the whole build process, path to the downloaded build result and information used to generate a QR code, pointing to the latest build result (in S3).
-During the build the cloudBuildService will emit buildOutput event which will contain parts of the current build output.</br>
+The result contains information about the whole build process, path to the downloaded build result and information used to generate a QR code, pointing to the latest build result (in S3). </br>
 Definition:

 ```TypeScript